-A fire.
-A cauldron.
-And suddenly, cooking finds something essential again.
+One fire.
+One cauldron.
+And suddenly, cooking regains something essential.

-Perhaps you're a barbecue regular, but you're going in circles between sausages, beef or lamb ribs, and skewers.
+Perhaps you're a barbecue regular, but you're stuck in a rut with sausages, beef or lamb ribs, and skewers.

-Perhaps you live on the road, in a van, camping, with a desire to cook outdoors differently.
+Perhaps you live on the road, in a van, camping, with the desire to cook outdoors differently.

-Perhaps you want to be able to cook autonomously without electricity.
+Perhaps you want to be able to cook independently without electricity.

 Then one question always comes back: